IBM-Cloud/docs/troubleshoot/ts_apps.md

 Use one of the following options to resolve the issue:
 {: tsResolve}

   * The recommended practice is to use the IBM Node.js buildpack to start the app.
-For more information, see the Startup command section of the [Deploying a Node.js application to {{site.data.keyword.Bluemix_notm}}](/docs/runtimes/nodejs/index.html#nodejs_runtime){: new_window} topic.
+For more information, see the Startup command section of the [Deploying a Node.js application to {{site.data.keyword.Bluemix_notm}}](/docs/runtimes/nodejs/index.html#nodejs_runtime) topic.
   * Disable the command for your existing app either by revising the command attribute in your `manifest.yml` to command: null or by editing your push command to include `-c null`.
   * Remove the **command** attribute from the `manifest.yml`.
 Then delete the current app from {{site.data.keyword.Bluemix_notm}} and push the app again.